-I’m Isabella Dyba, I grew up and went to school in Hesse.
+I’m Isabella Dyba, born 1973, and grew up Hesse.
 In the 12th grade, I attended Fresno High School, California, as a scholarship holder and exchange student of the German Federal Government in the USA, and left after one year with a high school diploma.

 Back in Germany, I started my studies of psychology in Heidelberg after graduating from high school, which I continued in Berlin and graduated with a diploma in both main subjects, clinical psychology and occupational, work and organizational psychology.

 As part of my diploma thesis I dealt extensively with the subject of addictive memory, its formation, maintenance, associated conditioning as well as possible long-term effective therapeutic interventions.
 It was published as a book and can also z.
 B. be purchased at Buecher.de.

 During my studies I spent half a year as a school psychologist and traveler in New Zealand.

 For over eight years I have been fascinated by the beautiful Canary Island La Gomera and I try to spend as much time as possible.

 After working as a clinical psychologist in a rehabilitation clinic for heart, circulatory and metabolic diseases as well as alcoholics, I mentored mentally ill men with multiple diagnoses in Munich as a psychologist and therapist in a homeless shelter.

 Parallel to this, I initially completed a two-year training as Systemic Consultant at the istob Institute (Institute for Systemic Therapy, Supervision and Counseling) in Munich, which is a continuing education institute recognized by the Systemic Society (SG).
 I then completed the last and advanced year as a Systemic Family Therapist at the Munich Institute for Systemic Education (MISW), which is recognized by the German Society for Systemic Therapy, Counseling and Family Therapy (DGSF).